grommunio/gromox/doc/install.rst

 Source build procedure
 ======================

 The procedure is the well-established autotools run.
-Note that the default install prefix is /usr, not /usr/local.
+Note that we changed the autoconf-supplied default install prefix from ``/usr/local`` to ``/usr``.

-For true developers, the ``qconf`` helper script may be used as a typing shortcut and to configure the paths such that just-built program binaries, from within the source directory, would work with a (pre-existing) Gromox installation from the grommunio distribution.
+For true developers, the ``qconf`` helper script may be used as a typing shortcut and to invoke the ``configure`` script with the paths normally used by the pre-built Gromox packages.

 The rest of the documentation assumes that Gromox was configured with ``--prefix=/usr --sysconfdir=/etc --localstatedir=/var``.